-Our reported net earnings for the year to March 31, 2022 is \$25.7 million compared with \$10.1 million in the previous year.
-Both the current and the prior year reported net income are impacted by market interest rate movements - in 2021 this caused a drag on income whereas our 2022 results have benefitted from these movements.
+Our reported net earnings for the year to March 31, 2023 is \$27.7 million compared with \$25.7 million in the previous year.
+Both the current and the prior year reported net income are impacted by market interest rate movements.